cango91/solitaire/docs/readme.md

 // Declare and initialize DOM reference const's necessary for rendering of above objects
 // Attach event listeners to relavant DOM variables.
 // Create gameOptions and solitaire objects, call necessary functions.
-// (If type="module" is used for whatever reason - i.e. increasing complexity) expose a window.DebuggingObject to contain any functions and variables needed to interact from console
+// (If type="module" is used for whatever reason - i.e. increasing complexity) expose a window.DebuggingObject to contain functions and variables needed to interact from console

 // main.js will act as bootstrapper and controller
 // Solitaire will serve as the main logic/data layer, coordinating other classes with events and commands, whereas Renderer is responsible for all rendering through listening to events